Yefym707/Game/README.md

 generation happens on the server to keep sessions deterministic while the pygame client simply renders the received state.

+### Online UX: Ready, Ping, Reconnect & Invite Management

+Online lobbies track a ready flag per player and the match can only start once everyone toggles ready.
+Clients send periodic ping messages to measure and display round-trip latency in milliseconds.
+When a connection drops the client automatically retries with an exponential backoff and shows a reconnecting overlay which can be cancelled.
+Invite links can be refreshed with a new signature or revoked entirely if access should be removed.

 ## Balance

 Core combat and spawn values are configured in `data/balance.json`.
 The loader